|1||Initial launch||January 2007|

 - The Manual Handling Operations Regulations 1992 (as amended).

 Use of this code should identify those areas where such specialist assessments are required and address those where no such specific legislation applies.

 The aim of this code is to ensure that risk assessment is carried out consistently across the STFC and to a standard that is ‘suitable and sufficient’.
 The term ‘suitable and sufficient’ is defined in Section 3.1 and an aide memoir included in

-- the risks associated with changes to the scope or intent of work during the execution of work are also managed.
+- the risks associated with changes to the scope or extent of work during the execution of a specific work activity are also managed.

-The results of undertaking a risk assessment for an activity can range from endorsement of the current health and safety controls; identification of additional actions to further minimise risk; to avoidance of an activity or in extreme cases, cessation of an activity where the health and safety of those involved, or environmental impact cannot be managed.
+The outcome of a risk assessment for an activity can range from endorsement of the current health and safety controls; identification of additional actions to further minimise risk; to avoidance of an activity or in extreme cases, cessation of an activity where the health and safety of those involved, or the environmental impact cannot be managed.

 The requirements of this code apply to all activities undertaken by STFC staff whether working at STFC sites or other locations on Council business.